Loki-Astari/ThorsDB/src/MySQL/ReadMe.md

 The ThorsMySQL library provides an implementation of the interfaces needed by ThorsDB library.

-The class `DefaultMySQLConnection` implements the interface `ThorsAnvil::SQL::Lib::ConnectionProxy`.
-Its main job is creating object of type `PrepareStatement` that implement the interface `ThorsAnvil::SQL::Lib::StatementProxy`.
+The class `DefaultMySQLConnection` implements the interface `ThorsAnvil::Access::Lib::ConnectionProxy`.
+Its main job is creating object of type `PrepareStatement` that implement the interface `ThorsAnvil::Access::Lib::StatementProxy`.

 ### Utility classes